mirisuzanne/mia.wtf/src/colophon.md

   instead of switching to 'reader mode'.
   The web is made to be customized.

-I'm not always happy
-with my skill as a designer,
-but I am very happy with those goals.
-And I hope you'll spend some time customizing my website to your own liking.
-Choose the settings you like best, and change them any time you want.

-Ok, _blur_ is mostly a joke.
+Ok, the `blur` filter is _mostly_ a joke.
-But some days I feel like photocopier vibes, with a bit of the sepia filter.
+But I recommend adding a small blur to the terminal vibes.
-Other days I need that slightly blurred terminal pc look, with a bit of hue shift (and even more sepia).

-Let's be honest,
+And let's be honest,
 all the vibes look better
 with a bit of sepia.
-Maybe I'll add an aging effect to old pages, so they turn sepia over time by default.
+Maybe I should add an aging effect to pages, so they turn sepia over time by default?

 Did you know that most browsers will let you choose your default fonts?